-6. The tables, chairs and all equipment associated with the alfresco activities shall be removed from the public space outside normal trading hours for the associated premises.

-7. Any modifications of the street verge or any relocation of existing street furniture, trees or services shall not be undertaken without the prior approval of the City of Joondalup.
-All costs associated with any such works will be totally at the applicant(s) expense.
+- 6. The approval is valid for a period of 36 months. - 7.
+The tables, chairs and all equipment associated with the alfresco activities shall be removed from the public space outside normal trading hours for the associated premises. - 8.
+Any modifications of the street verge or any relocation of existing street furniture, trees or services shall not be undertaken without the prior approval of the City of Joondalup.
+All costs associated with any such works will be totally at the applicant(s) expense. - 9.
+Planter boxes shall be maintained by the operator in accordance with an approved management plan.